"Clean Beauty" and What it Means for Graydon Skincare

 However, I’ve given this some serious thought for a very long time.
 And I think I may have arrived at an answer that best portrays us and our values.

 So, what is Graydon Skincare?

 We are a Toronto-based skincare brand that is committed to doing our best and bettering ourselves every day.
 We are committed to providing results with our plant-powered approach.
 We are committed to protecting the environment.
 And above all, we are committed to empowering you with your best skin days, every day.

-In fact, our Beauty Blog and our Holistic Skin Coach - Ingrid are all about giving you evidence-based, expert advice on how to best take care of your skin, so that you can tackle the world with confidence.
+In fact, our Mindful Beauty Magazine is all about giving you evidence-based, expert advice on how to best take care of your skin, so that you can tackle the world with confidence.